Chorus/DynamicsDocs/docs/Overview/Dashboards.md

 ---
 # Dashboards

-Dashboards are collections of easy-to-read charts and graphs that help you see how you and your team are doing with key metrics.
+Dashboards are collections of easy-to-read visualizations and lists that help you monitor progress and keep your pulse on key metrics for your organization.

 Dashboards can be created and personalized according to your needs.